'Books' instead of 'Boos' Saturday in Denmark

 DENMARK — A charitable Halloween event is coming up which will have "BOOKS" instead of "BOOS" and treats instead of tricks for the children of Denmark.

 Denmark Cares and Caroline Nix of the Caroline Collection Antiques are co-sponsoring a book giveaway for children which will be held from 3 to 5 p.m.
 Saturday, Oct.
-31, at Victory Temple Church of Christ, 1151 Laurel Ave. in Denmark.
+31, at the Jim Harrison Park gazebo in Denmark.
 The giveaway will be held in a drive-through format because of COVID-19 restrictions and guidelines.

 "We will again prepare books for 100 kids in grades pre K-5, said Letitia Dowling of Denmark Cares.
 "We will add some treats with books for Halloween."